VincentTam/ultima-IV-trinity/_posts/2018-08-12-Hythloth Fix.md

 </figure>

 After consideration, I decided that a secret door in the eastern room was not likely part of the original plan/design.
 I concluded that a room which mirrored the eastern rooms design would work well, considering the 'mirror image' layout of the central room.
-So I made a new western room, tweaked the creatures inside, and added correct door data for all the rooms.
+So I made a new eastern room, tweaked the creatures inside, and added correct door data for all the rooms.

 Just drop this file directly into your Ultima IV folder, and overwrite the existing Hythloth.dng (backup first...)